Bernstein-Kouchnirenko-Khovanskii with a symmetry: Introduction

 \begin{theor} The Galois group $G$ of a generic polynomial $\varphi\in\C^A$ equals $S_{N-n}$ if and only if

 -- $d=1$, and $A$ is not in an affine line, or

 -- $d=N-n=2$, and $A$ consists of two points whose barycenter is not in the lattice. \end{theor}

 See the next section for the proof and the exact assumption of general position on $\varphi$ (Definition \ref{defgaloisgen} and Remark \ref{remnondeggalois}).
-Applying this to $\varphi(x,t)=q_1(x)+q_2(x)t$, we get the following. \begin{sledst} Let $\psi(x)=q_1(x)/q_2(x)$ be a rational function with generic numerator and denominator $q_i\in\C^{B_i}$, $B_i\subset\Z^1$.
+Moreover, in \cite{el} we compute the Galois group for an arbitrary support set $A$.
+However, that paper relies more heavily on topological methods (such as braids), making it difficult to generalize to arbitrary ground fields and to several variables.
+For the techniques of the present paper, this looks more realistic: see the very end of the paper for a sketch of extension to fields different from $\C$, and Section 5 of \cite{crit} for what is already known for several variables.
+For now, applying Theorem \ref{thm:galois} to the rational function $\varphi(x,t)=q_1(x)+q_2(x)t$, we get the following. \begin{sledst} Let $\psi(x)=q_1(x)/q_2(x)$ be a rational function with generic numerator and denominator $q_i\in\C^{B_i}$, $B_i\subset\Z^1$.
 Then the monodromy group of the ramified covering $\psi:\CP^1\to\CP^1$ equals the full symmetric group if and only if the set $B_1\cup B_2$ can not be shifted to a proper sublattice or can be shifted to $\{0,2\}$. \end{sledst}

-We start with proving the theorem, illustrating how symmetric curves in $\C^3$ come into play.
+We start with proving Theorem \ref{thm:galois}, illustrating how symmetric curves in $\C^3$ come into play.